-At Schlesinger & Strauss, LLC, we work closely with families in visitation matters before the court.
-If you’re facing divorce or need more information regarding parenting time matters, contact the Libertyville visitation lawyers at Schlesinger & Strauss, LLC, today.
+At Schlesinger, Strauss & Hoyt LLC, we work closely with families in visitation matters before the court.
+If you’re facing divorce or need more information regarding parenting time matters, contact the Libertyville visitation lawyers at Schlesinger, Strauss & Hoyt LLC, today.

 Determining parenting time should be a joint effort of both parents.
 Ideally, parents should develop a plan in consultation with each other.
 A plan should take into consideration the following: